Mvrjustid/mvrjustid.github.io/_pages/teaching.md

 Information Processing and Management,\\
 ACM Transactions on Intelligent Systems and Technology,\\
 ACM Transactions on Internet of Things,\\
+IEEE Transactions on Affective Computing,\\
+IEEE Transactions on MultiMedia,\\
 IEEE Transactions on Human-Machine Systems,\\
-IEEE Transactions on MultiMedia,\\
 Journal of Signal Processing Systems,

 \\